Riib11/block-types/README.md

 TODO:

 - cut-copy-pasting blocks
-- manipulating contexts of prefab blocks
+- manipulating contexts of Buffer blocks
   - if a hole is filled in such a way that specifies the type of the filled argument, then when that argument is dug then its type will still be instantiated with any specifications that were achieved from the context.